ivan-kleshnin/cyclejs-examples/README.md

 Convention of `obs$` was used here previously but we've changed my mind since then.

-Four reasons to discard it:
+Five reasons to discard it:

 1. It's inconsistent inside CycleJS. `vtree$` vs `DOM` – both are streams but named differently.<br/>
    There is a strong reason why `DOM` has no `$` (filename...) but it's still inconsistent.

 2. Related projects (RxJS, Elm, etc.) does not follow this convention.

-3. It turned out to be **harder to read**.
-Observables nested in records look especially ugly.
+3. It turns out to be **harder to read**.
+Nested streams look especially ugly:

-  Compare:

   ```js
   Observable.merge(